 These consolidated financial statements have been prepared in accordance with U.S. GAAP assuming the Company will continue as a going concern.
 The going concern assumption contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
+However, substantial doubt about the Company's ability to continue as a going concern exists.

 The Company has incurred losses since its inception.
-The Company incurred net losses of RMB745 million, RMB383 million and RMB143 million for the years ended December 31, 2022, 2021 and 2020 respectively.
-For the year ended December 31, 2022, the Company had net operating cash outflow of RMB287 million.
-As of December 31, 2022, the Company's accumulated losses were RMB1,380 million.
+The Company incurred net losses of RMB873 million, RMB745 million and RMB383 million for the years ended December 31, 2023, 2022 and 2021 respectively.
+For the year ended December 31, 2023, the Company had net operating cash outflow of RMB196 million.
+As of December 31, 2023, the Company's net current liabilities and accumulated losses were RMB937 million and RMB2,256 million, respectively.
+The Company will require additional liquidity to continue its operations over the next 12 months